Extremist violence causes food shortages in north Mozambique

 “We need $4.7 million per month to feed the most vulnerable,” said Castro.
 “We need the funds to purchase food for distribution.”

 Access and communication have been cut off to the area surrounding the rebel-held port of Mocimboa da Praia and surrounding towns, including Palma, she said.
-United Nations security teams are trying to open communications with the rebels in order to negotiate access to hungry communities, she said.
+United Nations security teams have not had any contact with Mozambique’s rebels, she said.

 Atrocities have been committed by both the rebels and government forces, according to human rights groups, but WFP’s workers and operations have not been targeted.

-Note: This story was first published on Sept.
-22. It was updated on Sept.
-24 to make clear that U.N. security teams have not had any contact with Mozambique’s rebels.